-The Autism Society of North Carolina is a nonprofit service provider, specializing in high quality services for the autism community in the state.
+The Autism Society of North Carolina (ASNC) is a nonprofit service provider, specializing in high quality services for individuals with autism and their families in the state.

 Our professionals are trained on research-based best practices for working with individuals with autism.
-Our employee training exceeds the state mandates, with the goal of each person that we serve reaching their highest potential.
+Employee training exceeds the state mandates, with the goal of our staff helping each person that we serve reach their highest potential.

 What We Offer

 Each individual on the autism spectrum is unique, with challenges to be addressed and strengths to be nurtured.
 We offer one-on-one tutoring or group training to bolster the following skills: